 - Excusing oneself.

-These activities and their repetition can help the child become confident, self-dependent and helps with the development of fine motor skills as well as social skills.
+These activities and their repetition can help the child become confident, self-dependent and help with the development of fine motor skills as well as social skills.

 The Prepared environment of a Montessori classroom is designed to provide necessary stimuli that inspire the child’s curiosity.